sar-michal/BMP-Image-Finder/README.md

 ## Description

 This project is designed to find the occurrence of a 1bpp BMP image within another 1bpp BMP image.
 If the sub-image is found, the program outputs the coordinates of the upper left corner of any one of the occurrences.
 If the sub-image is not found, the program indicates that it was not found.
+It is made utilizing x86 assembly.
 This project was developed on a Linux Ubuntu system as a project for the Computer Architecture (ECOAR) course.

 ## Installation